Why Women Want Married Men

-It’s counterintuitive because, let’s face it: if he’s cheating with you, honesty and trust can’t be topping your list.
-Nor can respect, availability, spending holidays and family time together, or being his first priority.
-So why do it?
+It’s counterintuitive because if he’s cheating with you, honesty and trust can’t be topping your list.
+Nor can respect, availability, spending holidays, and family time together, or being his first priority.

-Because for some single women, a relationship with a man who is married gives you breathing room.
+If you're a single woman, a relationship with a man who is married gives you breathing room.
 You are not accountable to him if you want to see a male friend or past lover.

 Some women may have decided never to trust a man.
-The logic goes something like this: if he has a wife at home and is cheating with me, I know he’s not cheating on me.
-And the sex is great because it’s new, adventurous, no strings attached, etc..
+The logic: If he has a wife at home and is cheating with me, I know he’s not cheating on me.
+And the sex is great because it’s new, adventurous, no strings attached, and so on.

 Let’s not forget the purely carnal aspect.
 As long as it’s illicit and forbidden, sparks fly.
 If he were to actually leave his wife or partner to make this relationship permanent, brace yourself for a nosedive.
 For starters, he cheated on her with you, so how could you ever know he wouldn’t treat you the same way?
 And the sex might quickly become hum-drum once he’s available.

 What about tactics?
 How do they do it?
-Mate poachers, whether they want commitment or just sex, have a range of tactics, from dissing the current partner (e.g., “You deserve someone better . . . someone like me.”) to showcasing desirable qualities that the current mate lacks (e.g., “She’s cold and unfeeling; I, however, am warm, vivacious, and loving.”)
-Still others engage in “bait-and-switch” tactics, initially offering sex with no strings attached, only to expect down the road that her man will become so attached that he can’t bear to live without her.
+Mate poachers, whether they want commitment or just sex, have a range of tactics, from dissing the current partner (you deserve someone better like me) to showcasing desirable qualities that the current mate lacks (she’s cold and unfeeling; I, however, am warm, vivacious, and loving).
+Still, others engage in “bait-and-switch,” initially offering sex with no strings attached, only to expect down the road that her man will become so attached that he can’t bear to live without her.